wolfie-VIP/CSE316-Spring21-HW3/README.md

 # CSE316-Spring21-HW3

+##### Configuring .env
+NOTE: In a full production application, an environment file would not be stored in a git repository.
+This file contains information vital to the security of the application, and should not be publicly available.
+For the sake of ease/learning, this .env is included in the repository, but do not do this in general.

+The backend utilizes a .env file to store a few constants which are necessary for the application to function.
+Some of that information is already there, such as the port numbers for the front and backend servers, as well as the client URL.
+The refresh and access token secrets are random character sequences used to sign and verify JWTs used by the authentication system.
+These are essentially passwords that the JWT middleware uses to hash login info, to both save new users and to verify returning ones.
+Use a site like https://passwordsgenerator.net/, or just come up with a random string yourself for these values.
+There isn't a hard length requirement on the secret, but smaller keys are more easy to guess by malicious actors, so 32 characters(256 bits) are recommended.

+The Mongo URI requires a bit more setup.
+1. First create a MongoDB account: https://account.mongodb.com/account/login.
+2. Once you are logged in, click "Create an Organization".
+Name it whatever you like, make sure MongoDB Atlas is selected, and create the organization(don't worry about adding members).
+3. Create a new project.
+4. Create a new cluster(choose the free tier).
+The default provider/region settings should be fine, so click "create cluster", and wait for it to be created( it may take a few minutes).
+5. Once your cluster is finished configuring, click on "Connect".
+Add your IP and set up a database user.
+6. Click "choose a connection method", and then select the middle option, "Connect your application".
+7. Choose Node.js and version 3.6 or later, if they are not the default option.
+Copy the connection string, replace \<password>(including the angle brackets) with your password for the database user, and paste the string into your .env file.
+It should look like this:`MONGO_URI = "mongodb+srv....`

 ### Getting Started
 Before working with TodoTracker, make sure Node.js is installed on your machine (https://nodejs.org/en/).
 Either clone or download this git repository.
 In the TodoTracker folder complete the following steps:
 * In the root directory run npm install